auth0/symfony/README.md

 Deprecations of EOL'd language or framework versions are not considered a breaking change, as Composer handles these scenarios elegantly.
 Legacy applications will stop receiving updates from us, but will continue to function on those unsupported SDK versions.

+> *Note:*
+> We do not currently support Symfony LTS versions, but anticipate adding support for this when Symfony's 6.x branch enters it's LTS window.

 ## Feedback

 ### Contributing